A “whisper network” is what it’s called when people quietly, privately, warn one another about other people who are dangerous.

 These are the people most likely to get harassed, and they’re also the ones most likely to be left out of whisper networks.
 You can fix that, by bringing them in.

-Consider shifting from whispering to reporting
+Consider reporting

 If people aren’t reporting sexual harassment at your workplace (or in your industry), there’s probably a very good reason.
 We’re not here to push you to report if reporting doesn’t feel wise.

-But, if someone is getting named as a harasser over and over again, then it’s probably worth considering whether it’s time to formally report.
+But, if someone is getting named as a harasser over and over again, then it’s worth considering whether it’s time to formally report.

 You shouldn’t pressure other people to report, and you definitely shouldn’t report what happened to someone else without their permission.